martinthomson/is-the-future/draft-thomson-rfcplusplus-label.md

 represents itself: a newer, superior technique.

-There are numerous examples of RFCs that make an honest representation of their status.
+There are numerous examples of RFCs that make an honest representation of their status in more than just the boilerplate.
 In addition to those proprietary documents that identify that status in their title, a number of documents are clear about status and intent.
-For example, though RFC 6886 {{?NAT-PMP=RFC6886}} was deployed, it includes sections on how to migrate to the IETF consensus protocol {{?RFC6887}}; to go further, because RFC 5690 {{?ACK-CONGESTION=RFC5690}} was never deployed, it avoids any misapprehension by not requesting allocation of necessary codepoints.
+For example, though RFC 6886
+{{?NAT-PMP=RFC6886}} was deployed, it includes clear statements on status, as well as sections on how to migrate to the IETF consensus protocol {{?RFC6887}};
+to go further, because RFC 5690 {{?ACK-CONGESTION=RFC5690}} was never deployed, it avoids any misapprehension by not requesting allocation of necessary codepoints.

 # No Shortage of Venues for Publication